akoreman/Marching-Cubes-Unity-Job-System/README.md

 # Marching Cubes

 Implementation of the marching cubes algorithm to visualise isolines of scalar fields.
 Implemented using Unity3D and multithreaded using the Unity Job System with the Unity Burst compiler.
+For the fluid stream benchmark scene using the jobsystem increases the framerate from +/- 25 fps to +/- 85 fps on an Intel i7 11700 CPU.
+Currently the scripts are setup to recalculate the complete mesh every frame for benchmarking purposes.

 **Currently implemented:**